mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 and need to reach help.
 Matters can be complicated by limiting the equipment available and/or giving them wounded or helpless companions to look after.
-Crossing 600 miles of hostile wilderness in a well- equipped ATV is one thing.
+Crossing 600 miles of hostile wilderness in a well-equipped ATV is one thing.
 Getting back with a dozen civilians (including children) in tow, with little food and one handgun (with three rounds left) between the entire team is rather more of a challenge.
 Overland treks can